netxms/netxms-doc/admin/event-processing.rst

    * - ``%A``
      - Alarm's text.
 This macro is populated when creating, resolving or terminating alarm in EPP rule.
 Macro is available in that EPP rule for persistent storage and server action and in subsequent EPP rules.

+       .. versionchanged:: 3.8.314
-Prior to version 3.8.314 this macro was available only withing given EPP rule.
+       In previous version this macro was available only withing given EPP rule.
    * - ``%c``
      - Event's code.
+   * - ``%C``
+     - Comment of event source object.

+       .. versionadded:: 4.4.3
+   * - ``%D``
+     - Comment of Data Collection Item (only for threshold violation events)

+       .. versionadded:: 4.4.3
    * - ``%E``
      - List of comma-separated user tags associated with the event.
    * - ``%g``